dystudio/logsearch-for-cloudfoundry-operators-boshrelease/README.md

+# This repo has been made available to the OSS Logsearch community as a reference.
+No pull requests or issues will be accepted or reviewed.

 # Logsearch for Cloud Foundry Operators

 Log parsing rules and other components useful for running LogSearch with the main purpose of monitoring Cloud Foundry deployments.